 A native Arkansan, Dr. Faucett received his B.A. at Hendrix College and completed his graduate work at Tulane University in Louisiana.

 Dr. Faucett has a diverse schedule of courses that he teaches.
-He teaches both undergraduate and graduate courses including: Psychology and Human Experience, Industrial Organizational Psychology, Introduction to Applied Psychology, Consumer Behavior, Psychology and Cinema and Training Development.
+He teaches both undergraduate and graduate courses including: Industrial Organizational Psychology, Introduction to Applied Psychology, Consumer Behavior, Psychology and Cinema, and Training Development.

 Dr. Faucett is currently working on several projects.
 He serves as a consultant for UAMS, Coors, The Arkansas State Police and Arkansas DHS.
-Additionally does program evaluations for Americorp and the Neighborhood Leadership program.
+Additionally, he does program evaluations for Americorp and the Neighborhood Leadership program.

 Several specialty areas include personality and creativity studies, religious affiliation and managerial styles, and sleep deprivation.

 Faucett, J.M., Morgan, E.R., & Poling, T.H.
 (1995).
 MBTI type and Kohlberg’s postconventional stages of moral reasoning.
 Journal of Psychological Type, 34, 17-23.